Skip to main content

-The IRS audit process can be a stressful experience for taxpayers, especially if you disagree with the audit’s outcome.
+The IRS audit process can be stressful for taxpayers, especially if they disagree with the outcome.
 Fortunately, an option called “IRS audit reconsideration” allows you to request a review of your audit results after the IRS has issued an assessment and the tax remains unpaid.
 This process enables taxpayers to provide new information or correct errors that may have affected their original audit outcome.
-Let’s dive into audit reconsideration, who qualifies, and how to file for it.

 What is IRS Audit Reconsideration?